 Failure to comply with Medical Control Protocols and guidelines.

 Operating at a skill level greater than the Scope of Practice granted them at their license level.

+Breach of Duty.

 Process for Disciplining, Suspending or Dismissing a Service member:

 The Service Director shall discuss and document in a timely manner all problems relating to the service member’s job performance with them.
 In all cases in which continuation of the unsatisfactory performance could lead to discipline, suspension and/or termination, the Service Director shall give the affected service member written notice of the nature of the problem.